nickflik0934/wolftaming-civ/README.md

 # Wolftaming
+Any and all credits go to the righteous creator and owner of the mod G3rste.
+This is simply a fork for the potential adjustment for the Return of the Civ server

 This mod is aiming at making the wolfes in Vintage Story tameable and useful companions to the player.

 To tame a wolf, you need to give a bone to a wolf pup and thereby initiate the taming process.</br>